Structured Authority

 Why Capability Alone Does Not Create Market Authority

-What many firms discover, however, is that the market does not always recognize that capability.
+But the market does not always recognize that capability.

 What Changed - And Why is That a Genuine Problem?